shlokmishra/on-exact-feature-screening-ultrahigh-dimension/README.md

-# Project Title: Model-Free Feature Screening for High-Dimensional Classification
+# Feature Screening for High-dimensional Data in Classification Problems

 ## Introduction
 In high-dimensional classification challenges, the presence of numerous irrelevant variables can impair the effectiveness of classifiers.
 Identifying and discarding these variables is crucial for improved accuracy, making feature screening a pivotal aspect of research in classification problems.